Jan-Piotraschke/fachkurs_neurobiophysics/README.md

 can include .mod files

 ## .mod file
 add membrane mechanisms to NEURON
+with that you can also represent 2p-microscope point excitation (called a **point process**)

 ### reminder
 ion channels werden als Dichte eingefügt